 This is the question we’re asked most often — and it deserves a direct answer.

 Chiropractic is a non-invasive, drug-free discipline, meaning the risks associated with it are very low.
-Adverse events are rare, and your chiropractor will assess you individually for any risks before commencing care.
+Adverse events are rare, and our chiropractor will assess you individually for any risks before commencing care.

 In general, there are no increased risks or side effects with chiropractic care for pregnant women.